HarrisonMauseth/rpg-toolkit/README.md

 ### Integration Testing
 In order to properly follow the DAO pattern, DAO interfaces have been implemented.
 This allows for ease of testing and helps reduce errors when refactoring.
 The tests for all DAO classes can be found in the `dao` package.

 The class `TestingDatabaseConfig` utilizes environment variables for security purposes, but I have included Postgres's default values as well.
-This class creates the `MagicItems_test` mock database and uses the `test-schema.sql` and the `test-data.sql` found within the `resources` directory.
+This class creates the `RPGToolkit_test` mock database and uses the `test-schema.sql` and the `test-data.sql` found within the `resources` directory.
 When testing has completed, the database will be dropped.

 The `BaseDaoTest` is an abstract class which brings in the configuration set up in the `TestingDatabaseConfig` class.
 This allows for the code to be polymorphic as the class can be extended to any DAO testing class.